FlyingFathead/denoiser/README.md

 ### Usage

-To use the script, simply provide the path to an audio file as an argument:
+To use the script, simply provide the path to an audio file as an argument, i.e.:

 ```bash
 python denoise_cuda.py <path_to_audio_file>